maalcantar/tn-seq_data_analysis/README.md

-# A self-propagating, barcoded transposon platform for dynamic gene network re-wiring: Tn_Seq data analysis
+# A self-propagating, barcoded transposon system for the dynamic rewiring of genomic networks: Tn-Seq data analysis

 This repository contains all code needed to reproduce (RB-)Tn-Seq data processing and analyses described in:
 >Max A. English, Miguel A. Alcantar, and James J. Collins.
-A self-propagating, barcoded transposon platform for dynamic gene network re-wiring. <i>In Revision</i>.
+A self-propagating, barcoded transposon system for the dynamic rewiring of genomic networks. <i>In Revision</i>.

 Code authors: Max A. English and Miguel A. Alcantar.